-- 6.3 Submission Requirements.
-As part of any application for Plan Approval for a Project within the SGOD submitted under Sections 9.0 through 13.0 (or, for Projects not requiring Plan Approval, prior to submission of any application for a Building Permit), the Applicant must submit the following documents to the PAA and the Monitoring Agent: - 1) evidence that the Project complies with the cost and eligibility requirements of Section 6.4:

-- 2) Project plans that demonstrate compliance with the requirements of Section 6.5; and - 3) a form of Affordable Housing Restriction that satisfies the requirements of Section 6.6.
+- C. 6.3 Submission Requirements.
+As part of any application for Plan Approval for a Project within the SGOD submitted under Sections 9.0 through 13.0 (or, for Projects not requiring Plan Approval, prior to submission of any application for a Building Permit), the Applicant must submit the following documents to the PAA and the Monitoring Agent: - (1) 1) evidence Evidence that the Project complies with the cost and eligibility requirements of Section 6.4135-6D: - (2)2) Project plans that demonstrate compliance with the requirements of Section 6:135-6E.; and - (3)3) aA form of Affordable Housing Restriction that satisfies the requirements of Section 135-6F.6.6.